-On Friday, May 17, 2019 at Sarasota High School, Governor Ron DeSantis signed a long-awaited bill to make texting while driving a primary offense in the state of Florida.
+On Friday, May 17th, 2019, Governor Ron DeSantis signed a long-awaited bill to make texting while driving a primary offense in the state of Florida.
 Here are a few key points about the new law and how it came to be.

 What Florida Motorists Need to Know

 - When the ban starts: The new texting law will officially take effect on July 1st, 2019, which is the first date that officers can pull people over for texting while driving.
-However, officers will only give motorists warnings until January 1, 2020.
+However, officers will only give motorists warnings until January 1st, 2020.
 At that time, they can begin issuing citations.

-- Texting While Driving a Primary Law – The bill signed by Gov. DeSantis makes texting while driving a primary offense, thereby allowing law enforcement officers to pull motorists over and issue citations solely for texting behind the wheel was only a secondary offense, meaning officers were only able to cite drivers after they pulled them over for another primary offense, such as a moving violation.
+- Primary offense: As a new primary offense, police officers can pull people over for texting while driving.
+Prior to the new law, texting behind the wheel was only a secondary offense, meaning officers were only able to cite drivers after they pulled them over for another primary offense, such as a moving violation.

-- Handheld Devices Banned in Construction / School Zones – In addition to prohibiting texting by all drivers as a primary offense, the new law also bans the use of handheld wireless communication devices in construction zones and school zones, except for emergencies.
-This provision will take effect on October 1, 2019, with officers issuing warnings until January 1, 2020.
+- Handheld device bans: In addition to prohibiting texting by all drivers as a primary offense, the new law also bans the use of handheld wireless communication devices in construction zones and school zones, except for emergencies.
+This provision is now in effect throughout the state.

-- Fines, Penalties, and First Offenders – Under the new law, a first texting offense will be punishable by a $30 fine and court fees.
+- Fines, penalties, and first offenses: Under the new law, a first texting while driving offense will be punishable by a $30 fine and court fees.
 A second offense carries a $60 fine, court costs and related fees, and three points on a driver’s license.
 A first offense involving texting in school or construction zones also carries additional license points.
-First offenders can purchase hands-free Bluetooth devices, show proof of purchase, and complete a driver safety education course in order to avoid fines and license penalties.
+First offenders can purchase hands-free Bluetooth devices, show proof of purchase, and complete a driver safety education course to avoid fines and license penalties.

-- Permitted Cell Phone Use - Florida’s law bans text messaging while a vehicle is moving, but permits the use of cell phones and other similar handheld electronic devices (except in school and construction zones) for limited purposes.
-Drivers are still allowed to use phones and devices for Maps / GPS navigation, making phone calls like calling 911 to report a car accident, and reading emergency messages, such as weather alerts.
+- Permitted cellphone use: Florida’s law bans text messaging while a vehicle is moving but permits the use of cellphones and other similar handheld electronic devices (except in school and construction zones) for limited purposes.
+Drivers are still allowed to use phones and devices for GPS navigation, making phone calls like calling 911 to report a car accident, and reading emergency messages, such as weather alerts.

-Texting While Driving Now a Primary Offense in Florida: Here's Why
+Texting While Driving Now a Primary Offense in Florida

-Texting while driving has been illegal in Florida for years, but existing law was largely ineffective in terms of enforcement.
-As a secondary offense, texting while driving was not enough to justify an officer’s decision to pull drivers over and cite them unless they committed another traffic violation, few motorists were actually cited under the law.
-In the entirety of 2018, for example, law enforcement issued just over 1,600 citations throughout the state despite there being millions of licensed drivers in Florida.
+Texting while driving has been unlawful in Florida for years, but existing law was largely ineffective in terms of enforcement.
+As a secondary offense, texting while driving was not enough to justify an officer’s decision to pull drivers over and cite them unless they committed another traffic violation.
+The result was that few motorists were ever cited for texting and driving.
+In the entirety of 2018, for example, law enforcement issued about 1,600 citations throughout the state despite there being millions of licensed drivers in Florida.

-Until Friday, Florida was one of just a handful of states that addressed a major, deadly hazard using only a secondary law.
-The new law brings Florida up to par with the rest of the nation, and gives law enforcement better opportunity to crack down on texting, deter distracted driving, and improve safety on public roads.
+Previously, Florida was one of just a handful of states that addressed a major, deadly hazard using only a secondary law.
+The new law brings Florida up to par with the rest of the nation and gives law enforcement a better opportunity to crack down on texting, deter distracted driving, and improve safety on public roads.
 In a state where drivers are consistently ranked among the worst in the nation and motorists face increased risks of fatal crashes, changing Florida’s driving safety culture is a must.

 In a state where drivers are consistently ranked among the worst in the nation, and motorists face increased risks of fatal crashes, changing Florida’s driving safety culture is a worthwhile endeavor.